2017-2018 Club List

 Students in the Engineering Minority Outreach Club will explore engineering and related fields through fun hands-on challenges, and receive mentoring and tutoring from MIT students in the Society of Hispanic Professional Engineers.
 This club aims to increase interest and achievement in STEM fields by Latino/a and Black students.

-Room 280 on Thursdays, and every day during the build season (January and February)
+Thursdays, and every day during the build season (January and February)

 FIRST™, an acronym for “For Inspiration and Recognition of Science and Technology,” is an international robotics competition that brings together teams of high school students to design, build, program, and test a robot that will compete in a team sport event.
 Students receive a hands-on, minds-on experience working with real engineers to learn and develop many new skills: not only engineering and design skills, but also leadership, business, public speaking, coaching, and communication skills.